top of page

 Break it Down

-This works best if you choose one or two to focus on for a while, once you feel you have adopted these behaviors into your new lifestyle you can set a new goal.
+These changes may feel small at the time, but small actions add up to big wins.
+So choose one or two small things that feel achievable to you and focus on those for a while before adding more.
+Once you feel you have adopted these behaviors into your new lifestyle, then you can set a new goal!

 Hold Yourself Accountable

-Step on the scale, take some measurements or some “before” pictures.
 Tell a friend or family member your goal so you are committed.
 If social media is your thing, keep progress pictures or posts to update those who may be going through the same thing.
-Foundation Fitness is a great place to connect with others who may be following a similar nutrition/training plan to keep you motivated.
+You can also keep progress pictures for yourself, or take measurements to compare to later.
+BPG is also a great place to connect with others who may be following a similar nutrition/training plan to help keep you motivated.

 Remember Your Why